breakthatbass/OStep/chap29/README.md

     In the book a threshold of 1 took about 12 seconds to complete.
 A threshold of 2 took about 6 seconds.
 My program (copied from the book) took 0.6 seconds with a threshold of 1 and just under a half of a second for a threshold of 2.
 And starts to match the book around a threshold of 32.
 I have a similar processor archtiecture to the one used in the book, however, I believe the book's OS is Linux.
 So I imagine that might have something to do with the difference.

     ![approximation](plot.png)

+4. Build a version of a linked list that uses hand-over-hand locking [MS04], as cited in the chapter.
+You should read the paper first to understand how it works, and then implement it.
+Measure its performance.
+When does a hand-over-hand list work better than a standard list as shown in the chapter?

+    the hand-over-hand list is always a bit slower no matter what on my system.

+    **hand-over-hand list**
+    ```
+    threads: 1
+    count: 1000000
+    time: 0.125221

+    threads: 2
+    count: 2000000
+    time: 0.169981

+    threads: 3
+    count: 3000000
+    time: 0.222011

+    threads: 4
+    count: 4000000
+    time: 0.267852
+    ```
+    **normal concurrent list**
+    ```
+    threads: 1
+    count: 1000000
+    time: 0.077794

+    threads: 2
+    count: 2000000
+    time: 0.145959

+    threads: 3
+    count: 3000000
+    time: 0.156857

+    threads: 4
+    count: 4000000
+    time: 0.181931
+    ```

+5. Pick your favorite data structure, such as a B-tree or other slightly more interesting structure.
+Implement it, and start with a simple locking strategy like a simgle lock.
+Measure its performance as the number of concurrent threads increases.

+6. Finally think of a more interesting locking strategy for this favorite data structure of yours.
+Implement it, and measure its performance.
+How does it compare to the straightforward locking approach?